jcramer50/hello-world/README.md

 *****

-My motto: *The pursuit of mediocrity is not a one-time decision.
+My motto: *The path to mediocrity is not a one-time decision.
 It's a life-long, dedicated pursuit of one's own personal not-quite ideals.*